Share or embed your button

 Embed your button

-If you have an existing website, you can embed your button into any page via iFrame.
-With this method, your button will blend seamlessly into your content, and empower your audience to take action without ever leaving the page.
+You can embed your button on a page with an iFrame.
+With these, your button will blend seamlessly into your content, empowering your audience to take action without ever leaving the page.

 Sharing buttons on social